Little Sur River: Habitat for endangered species

+Steelhead trout

 In 1895, a fishing journal reported that "there are plenty of large fish in the stream, and there are several fine streams running into the North Fork, all full of California trout."
 A 1903 state report similarly reported that "The Big and Little Sur Rivers... are noted for trout-fishing."

+A 1965 report said the stream contained about 30 mi of prime habitat for the threatened steelhead.

+An advertisement from 1910 for the Idlewild Resort at the junction of the North and South forks of the river described the pool at the mouth of the river as "the famous '1000 Salmon trout pool.'"